bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 - The shop fetch request is wrapped in a `try/catch`
 - If the API fails, an error message is shown to the user
 - If the player tries to buy an upgrade without enough cookies, a warning message appears
+- The game does not crash if something goes wrong

 ---

 ## 🧩 Challenges Faced and How I Overcame Them

 This project was much more difficult than it looked at the beginning.
-Even though the game seems simple, building it using JavaScript involved many different concepts working together, which was challenging for me.
+Even though the game seems simple, building it using JavaScript involved many different concepts working together.

 ### 1. Understanding How to Structure the Game Logic